gabrielsluz/SpeakerVerificationML/README.md

-Testing mschine learning algorithms for Speaker Verification.
+Testing machine learning algorithms for Speaker Verification.
 (Checking if two speakers are the same person).